 - There is no smoking or vaping to occur in Kahukura or on campus.
-Ara is a complete smoke free site - Do not eat or drink in any shared learning space or computer suite.
-If you bring bottles of water into these spaces, they must have caps

-- Do not bring sharp materials into any room - Do not bring furniture or domestic appliances into any shared learning space, computer suite, or specialist rooms i.e. workshop/labs - There is a learner kitchenette available on Level 3 for all learners to be able to heat food, and there is a small seating zone.
+Ara is a complete smoke free site.
+Vaping or smoking of any kind is prohibited inside Kahukura and staff will take breaches seriously.
+Smoking and Vaping is only permitted on the streets outside of campus grounds - Do not eat or drink in any shared learning space or computer suite.
+If you bring bottles of water into these spaces, they must have caps - Do not bring sharp materials into any room - Do not bring furniture or domestic appliances into any shared learning space, computer suite, or specialist rooms i.e. workshop/labs - There is a learner kitchenette available on Level 3 for all learners to be able to heat food, and there is a small seating zone.
 Please tidy up after yourself at all times.
-If any of the cleaning supplies run out, please talk to the Technicians, or to the Administrator. - Level 2 is a quiet zone so please lower your voice to minimise sound disruption to others - Never leave any personal / valuable items unattended - Never leave your bicycle anywhere other than the secure bike facilities (and we highly recommend D locks are used only).
-Bikes left outside Kahukura are highly likely to be stolen, even with good locks
+If any of the cleaning supplies run out, please talk to the Technicians, or to the Administrator.

+- Level 2 is a quiet zone so please lower your voice to minimise sound disruption to others - Never leave any personal / valuable items unattended - Never leave your bicycle anywhere other than the secure bike facilities (and we highly recommend D locks are used only).
+Bikes left outside Kahukura are highly likely to be stolen, even with good locks.